bitpopulous/populous-smartcontracts/README.md

 Update populous in AccessManager smart contract for populous project (this is the same as the XAUp AccessManager smart contract)

-Update populous in GBP smart contract and update populous allowance in GBP to 10 billion (6 decimals)
+Update populous in GBPp smart contract and update populous allowance in GBPp to 10 billion (6 decimals)

-Update populous allowance in USDC smart contract to 10 billion (6 decimals)
+Update populous in USDp smart contract and update populous allowance in USDp to 10 billion (6 decimals)

+Update populous allowance in USDC smart contract (6 decimals)